truenas/documentation/content/SCALE/SCALETutorials/Network/Interfaces/SettingUpStaticIPs.md

 3. Click **Save**.
    A dialog opens where you can select to either **Test Changes** or **Revert Changes**.
+   If you have only one active network interface the system protects your connection to the interface by displaying the **Test Changes** dialog.

    You have 60 seconds to test and save the change before the system discards the change and reverts back to the DHCP-configured IP address.

 4. Check the name servers and default router information in the **Global Information** widget.
    If the current settings are not on the same network, click **Settings** and modify each setting as needed to allow the static IP to communicate over the network.

    Add the IP addresses for the DNS name servers in the **Nameserver 1**, **Nameserver 2**, and **Nameserver 3** fields.